Select Page

 Infinite Scrolling

 You want the screens to have an overall theme or connect them so everything looks organized.
-One thing to be mindful of is users get lost as they go along.
-One way of solving that problem is with a sticky navigation system.
+One thing to remember is that users may get lost as they go along.
+A sticky navigation system can solve that problem.
 Other solutions include a Jump-to or Got-to-top link.
-Scroll-triggered animations go well with this method.
+Scroll-triggered animations work well with this method.
 They keep users interested and can even be entertaining and game-like.

 Stock Photos